polvinc/DHEM/README.md

 # DHEM: a DIY Harmonic Equatorial Mount

-## ✍️ Work still in progress
 I'm a novice in astronomy or astrophotography, but I've been coding and making stuff, among other things for photography, for over 15 years now.
 I am a scientist, an expert in infrasound sensors, which has nothing to do with astrophotography, but above all I am eager for new challenges.
 Even though I don't have a telescope, about 2 years ago, in my free time, I set out to design a high performance equatorial mount that would be inexpensive relative to its performance, transportable, with a relatively large load capacity and easy to manufacture.
 Above all, this mount had to be easy to manufacture: no need for machine tools or other laser-waterjet-plasma-turbo-piston-5-axis cutting machines.
 A shopping list, a screwdriver, a saw and resourcefulness: you have everything you need to make a DHEM.
 The end goal was to make it available as an open-source product for personal use.

 To help me in my task, I have drawn on the work of several sources.
 I can't mention them all, but I'd like to thank the work of [Roman Hujer](https://github.com/romanhujer/HrEM) and [Kenichi Aihara](https://mr-deep-addicted.com/?page_id=1770), who introduced me to the benefits of a harmonic reducer for an equatorial mount using 3D printing.
 For the design I wanted to create, I had to limit machining and parts with adjustment.
 To achieve this, I designed the robot with a direct axial drive.
 As my work progressed, I discovered [Alan Zhao](https://alanz.info/posts/2022/07/diy-mount/)'s impressive work, and drew inspiration from it.

 I must also mention the [Onstep](http://onstep.groups.io/) project, an extraordinary DIY electronics project that makes the design of a goto astronomical mount accessible.

 The first results of the performance tests are up to my expectations for the moment.
 I hope this github repository can help you design or reproduce this equatorial mount.
 Please be patient, I'm only working on this project in my spare time.
-I'll update the testing progress on this readme.
+I'll update the testing progress on this readme. ✍️

 ## Support